Folsom State Prison is arguably the most famous prison in America, and most of its notoriety is due to one man, Johnny Cash.

 Folsom Prison was the second prison to be built in California and was considered an overflow location for San Quentin (California's first prison).

-It opened with no heat, no plumbing, and no light.
-Each cell was only 8' x 4', and had a solid iron door with a 6" x 2" viewing port.
+Though Folsom Prison was the first prison in the world to have electric power (in 1893), when it opened in 1880, prisoners had no heat, plumbing, or light.
+Each cell was only 8’ x 4’ and had a solid iron door with a 6” x 2” viewing port.
 Air holes were drilled into each door only in the 1940s.
 The original doors remain today.

-If you ride your bike past Folsom Prison on the Johnny Cash Trail, you'll see the formidable granite rock walls surrounding it.
-Interestingly, for the first 29 years there were no walls at Folsom State Prison, and guards guarded from guard towers only.
-Construction of walls didn't begin until 1909 and wasn't completed until 1923.
+If you ride your bike past Folsom Prison on the Johnny Cash Trail, you’ll see the formidable granite rock walls surrounding it.
+Interestingly, for the first 29 years, there were no walls at Folsom State Prison, and guards were guarded only from guard towers.
+The construction of walls didn’t begin until 1909, and it wasn’t completed until 1923.

 Is Folsom Prison dangerous?

-Folsom Prison was originally designed to hold habitual criminals, inmates serving long sentences, and "incorrigibles."
+Folsom Prison was initially designed to hold habitual criminals, inmates serving long sentences, and “incorrigibles.”
 Early on, Folsom quickly gained the reputation of being the end of the line.

 Like many other prisons, Folsom has a history marred by riots, escape attempts, and gang violence.
 Johnny Cash heard many of these stories from inmates as he toured prisons in the 1960s.
 It was these stories that inspired the Man in Black to take up the fight for prison reform.